Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-split-array-in-2-parts-javascript.md

 mathjax: false
 Google_Ads: true
 ---
 Arrays are a fundamental data structure in JavaScript that allow us to store multiple values in a single variable.

 There are various scenarios where we may need to split an array into two parts.

 In this article, we will explore different methods to achieve this task and understand their pros and cons.

-### **Understanding Arrays in JavaScript**
+## **What is an Array in JavaScript?**

-Before diving into splitting arrays, let's quickly review what arrays are in JavaScript.
-An array is an ordered collection of elements, where each element can be accessed by its index.
+Before going into splitting arrays, let's quickly review what arrays are in JavaScript. **An array is an ordered collection of elements, where each element can be accessed by its index.**

 Arrays in JavaScript are zero-indexed, meaning that the first element is at index 0, the second element at index 1, and so on.

-### **Splitting an Array into Two Parts**
+## **Methods of Splitting an Array into Two Parts**

 There are multiple ways to split an array into two parts in JavaScript.
-Let's explore three common methods.
+Let's look at three common methods.

-#### **Method 1: Using the slice() method**
+### **Method 1: Using the slice() method**

 The `slice()` method is a built-in function in JavaScript arrays that allows us to extract a portion of an array into a new array without modifying the original array.